TeddyGash/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 5-listfilesdigitonly: lists all contents of current directory including group and user ID
 - 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory
 - 7-movethatfile: moves the file betty from /tmp/ to /tmp/my_first_directory
+- 8-firstdelete: deletes the file betty in /tmp/my_first_directory